Abditus0/SOC-Simulation/README.md

 | Antivirus Full System Scan | Defender scan + mass file system access |
 | Helpdesk Remote Support | whoami, systeminfo, ipconfig, process listing, event log reads |

 Every one of these will throw alerts that look like an attack at first glance.
-The point is to make you actually read them.
+The point is to make me actually read them.

 I will be adding way more in the future.